 As the homeowner, it’s down to you to reduce the chances of additional harm coming to your house following a loss.
 This is usually a policy requirement.
 Basically, you’re trying to make sure that the situation doesn’t get any worse.
-For example, protecting your home could mean spreading tarps over damaged areas of the house to prevent rain or water from wreaking further havoc.
+Find out what you need to do to protect the property.

-If you don’t pay your home insurance premium promptly, the insurance company could deny your claim.
+If you don’t pay your home insurance premium promptly, that could be a problem.
 Paying your premiums on time is kind of a big deal because it’s generally a good idea to pay the insurance company.

 Having a home insurance claim be denied can be stressful.
 Make sure you read through your home insurance policy carefully so you know about any time restraints for filing claims and any exclusions in your coverage.
 Keep detailed records of the loss to your home to give the insurance company.
 Otherwise, if you file the claim promptly, the loss is covered, and you’ve paid the insurance company on time, you should be good to go.